Duduxs/spring-frankstein/README.md

 -  Create a branch with your feature: `git checkout -b my-feature`;
 -  Commit changes: `git commit -m 'feat: My new feature'`;
 -  Make a push to your branch: `git push origin my-feature`.

+## :handshake: Frankstein Ecosystem
+Take a look into others franksteins that were developed for studies.

+- <a href="https://github.com/Duduxs/java-frankstein">Java Frankstein</a>

 ---